-7.5 In order to be satisfied that an Athlete has an Eligible Impairment, the FEI may require any Athlete to demonstrate that he or she has an Underlying Health Condition.
+7.5 In order to be satisfied that an Athlete has an Eligible Impairment, the FEI may require any Athlete to demonstrate that they have an Underlying Health Condition.
 Appendix Three lists examples of Health Conditions that are not Underlying Health Conditions.